szaimen/Nextcloud-NAS-Guide/docs/automatic-updates.md

 **The update will be executed on saturdays at 18:00h.**

-:::info Please note!
+:::info Major Nextcloud updates
 The update script will only update to minor Nextcloud versions.
-If a new major Nextcloud version gets released, you will need to update your server manually by running the update script.
+If a new major Nextcloud version gets released, you will need to update your server manually. ([instructions](./major-update))
 :::